Adelehpoursadegh/sample_flutter_android_app/README.md

 - **Data Format**: JSON/Custom format for sending and receiving data

 ### Connection Type
-This application utilizes **TCP/IP over Wi-Fi** with **TCP Sockets** for reliable, real-time communication between the mobile app and the electronic board.
-This ensures stable data transfer, suitable for monitoring and control applications.
+This application utilizes **TCP/IP over Wi-Fi** with **TCP Sockets** for reliable, real-time communication between the mobile app and the microcontroller.
+This ensures stable data transfer and is suitable for monitoring and control applications.

 ## Getting Started